Nakilon/rasel/README.md

                                    >\$1\//.@
 ```
 Here you can see that it's about the same size.
 Absence of `+` and `*` is compensated by `a`.

-## Development notes

-When using jruby you should set env var `CI` to bundle and run tests avoiding the `gem ruby-prof` installation failure.

 ## TODO